lessjiu/cse15l-lab-reports/lab-report-2-week-4.md

 The failure inducing input was a file with an image linked and an incorrectly formatted link that had text between the `]` and `(`.
-The symptom was that the output still included the image link and the incorreclty formatted link.
+The symptom was that the output still included the image link and the incorrectly formatted link.
 This was caused by a bug in the original code, as it did not check whether there was a `!` before the `(` which would mean it was actually an image link.
-Also, the code didn't check whether the `]` and `(` were right next to eachother.
+Also, the code didn't check whether the `]` and `(` were right next to each other.

 **Code Change 3**
 ![](change3.png)